 Alert your family, employees or co-workers and exit the building immediately, then call 911 to notify your local fire department.
+Wait outside until the fire department allows you to return.

-Ways to limit the risks of CO poisoning:
+Ways to keep yourself and your family safe and limit the risks of CO poisoning:

-- You should "tune up" your heating system each year by using a licensed heating contractor, or a fuel supplier-preferably before the heating season begins-to ensure it is working efficiently. - CO detectors should also be installed on every floor near sleeping areas of your home and checked regularly for proper functioning. - Check chimney or vent pipes annually for blockages.
-Contact a professional chimney sweep immediately if you find any problems. - Adequently vent your home or business, especially if you have recently insulated, renovated or enclosed your heating system. - Always clear snow, ice or debris that accumulates around vents, gas meters, regulator vents and any other outdoor piping.
+- You should "tune up" your heating system each year by using a licensed heating contractor, or a fuel supplier preferably before the heating season begins-to ensure it works efficiently. - CO detectors should also be installed on every floor near sleeping areas of your home and checked regularly for proper functioning. - Check chimney or vent pipes annually for blockages.
+Contact a professional chimney sweep immediately if you find any problems. - Adequately vent your home or business, especially if you have recently insulated, renovated or enclosed your heating system. - Always clear snow, ice or debris that accumulates around vents, gas meters, regulator vents and any other outdoor piping.